markd2/SwiftUIPlay/questions.md

     - "whatever the exact type of the body might be, it definitely conforms to the View protocol"
     - why not just "View" ?
+    - From a chat with MikeyW - this is a manual optimization so that the View protocol type won't generate an existential for each particular `body` and have to do boxing/unboxing of it, like Generics give us.
 * [ ] deeper into function builders
     - cannot write loops and guards
     - can write switch and if statements to construct a view tree dependent